Written by: A O’Neill, Licensed Pest Control Technician

 The female uses a clear and sticky substance to attach the eggs to cracks and other surfaces like wood.

-26. The image below shows bed bugs in various life stages from nymphs to adults.
+33. The image below shows bed bugs in various life stages from nymph to adult.
 You can see there are bed bug exoskeletons which are the shells left behind after they molt.

 Notice how they look almost exactly the same as the nymph due to their color.

-27. The picture below is a close up of a baby bed bug crawling on a label attached to a mattress.
+34. The picture below is a close up of a baby bed bug on a mattress label.
 This nymph has recently fed as you can see the undigested blood in the abdomen of its nearly translucent body.
 A nymph this size and hiding near the seam would be difficult to spot unless you looked very closely.
 In situations where the infestation is growing, it is advisable to contact an exterminator.

 IMAGES OF BED BUG MATTRESS INFESTATIONS

-32. This is a photo I took while treating an infestation.
+39. This is a photo I took while treating an infestation.
 This mattress was heavily infested which is evident by the number of blood spots and smears on it.
+Blood spots on a mattress are one of the early signs of bed bugs.

 If your mattress has got to this stage, then the infestation needs treating by a pest control company.
 You might want to buy a new mattress, but check out these guidelines so you know how to dispose of the mattress and box spring properly.

-34. The picture below shows a heavily infested bed and how bed bugs can hide anywhere in it, like the lining under the box spring and in the corners of the bed frame.
+41. The picture below shows a heavily infested bed frame and how bed bugs can hide anywhere in it, like the lining under the box spring and in the corners of the bed frame.

 When staying in a hotel or moving to college, the piping of the mattress is one of the areas of the bed that you should check for bed bugs.